arXiv/arxiv-docs/source/help/math/index.md

 <span id="AdvisoryCommittee"></span>

-## The arXiv Math Editorial Committee:
+## The arXiv Math Section Editorial Committee:

 The editorial committee members serve as consultants to Cornell University and to the [arXiv Editorial Advisory Council](../../about/people/editorial_advisory_council.md).
 All arXiv policy decisions are ultimately made by Cornell University.